 Earlier in the day, I had been trekking in the tea plantations.
 Often locals in cities and villages around the world shy away from the camera or despise its presence.
 However, in Sri Lanka, I have often experienced a desire to be photographed from many strangers.
 Upali and I passed by a group of women who were busy picking leaves and throwing them over their shoulder into their sacks.

 This man, adorning a Sri Lanka jersey, called me back after I had passed him moments earlier.
 He wanted his photo taken as he looked out over the plantation he worked at.

 Shooting portraits in Sri Lanka was a great experience.
 I have never had such a welcoming response as a photographer.
-I did get shooed away several times while in Sri Lanka but overall people enjoyed having their portrait taken and I enjoyed meeting all of the characters in these photos… and the people in the photos that didn’t turn out as I had hoped!
+I did get shooed away several times while in Sri Lanka but overall people enjoyed having their portraits taken and I enjoyed meeting all of the characters in these photos… and the people in the photos that didn’t turn out as I had hoped!